We use cookies. Find out more about it here. By continuing to browse this site you are agreeing to our use of cookies.

 Nestled amid the beauty of two mountain ranges in southeastern Wyoming, you will find the nationally recognized teaching and research institution, the University of Wyoming (UW).
 Established as a land-grant institution in 1886 when Wyoming was still a territory, UW has since grown to nearly 200 areas of study, drawing approximately 10,800 students from all 50 states and 83 countries.
 UW is known for its accomplished faculty and world-class facilities, its low student/faculty ratio, and quality undergraduate and graduate online and classroom-based programs within its 11 colleges and schools.
 To learn more, please visit http://www.uwyo.edu.

 Throughout its existence, UW has been the only four-year public university in the state of Wyoming, and it maintains close relationships with the state's eight community colleges.
-UW's global impact begins with innovative undergraduate and graduate research opportunities and extends through state and federal partnerships and recent initiatives such as the School of Computing, Center for Entrepreneurship & Innovation and Governor Gordon's Wyoming Innovation Partnership.
-UW has played important roles in the lives of students and Wyoming residents for 138 years.
-Outside Magazine identified Laramie as "the perfect affordable mountain town," noting the cost of living; access to outdoor activities; food, art and culture; and the influence of UW, including its academic and other offerings.
+UW's global impact begins with innovative undergraduate and graduate research opportunities and extends through state and federal partnerships and recent initiatives such as the School of Computing, Center for Entrepreneurship & Innovation, and Governor Gordon's Wyoming Innovation Partnership.
+UW has played an important role in the lives of students and Wyoming residents for 138 years.
+Outside Magazine identified Laramie as "the perfect affordable mountain town," noting the cost of living; access to outdoor activities; food, art, and culture; and the influence of UW, including its academic and other offerings.
 Furthermore, Wyoming ranked #5 in the U.S. News and World Report's "Best States for Higher Education".
 In the area of tuition and fees, Wyoming ranks No. 2 in part because of its low cost for University of Wyoming students.
 UW's tuition and fees for resident undergraduates are the lowest in the nation among doctoral degree-granting institutions.
 The University community is working collaboratively to help the University reinforce and strengthen its reputation as it adapts to changing economic factors in the state and beyond.
 The University's strategic roadmap, "Forward for Wyoming 2023+: A Strategic Plan for the University of Wyoming," demonstrates that it is an exciting time to be a part of UW as the institution embarks on ambitious and impactful initiatives.

 To Apply:

-To apply online, go to: https://theapplicantmanager.com/jobs?pos=su447
+To apply online, go to: https://theapplicantmanager.com/jobs?pos=su466

 For more information or to offer recommendations or nominations: